Mobility Scooter Insurance

 We understand that every customer has different needs and we take pride in ensuring that our customers are catered for with the best cover to suit them.
 Our cover levels are based around the value of your scooter, protecting you from paying extra for cover that you don’t need!

 In order to prevent any loss, we allow you to set the exact value of your scooter up to a figure of £10,000

 Otherwise known as Class 2 Invalid Carriages – You can use class 2 mobility scooters on pavements and in shopping areas.
-They can be three wheel, four wheel and even five wheel models.
+They can be three-wheel, four-wheel and even five wheel models.
 If you want a small, light and affordable mobility scooter, then consider class 2 models, such as Pride Go-Go Elite Traveller Plus and Pro Rider Freedom Mobility Scooter.
-Maximum speed limit is 4mph.
+The maximum speed limit is 4mph.

 Folding mobility scooters (also known as portable scooters or travel scooters) are small, lightweight and are easy to fold up or disassemble for transport and storage.
 Examples include Pro Rider Elite Portable Mobility Scooter, Drive Scout 3 and Shoprider Whisper.
-Maximum speed limit is 4mph.
+The maximum speed limit is 4mph.

 Otherwise known as Tandem Scooters – 3 Wheeled or 2 seated mobility scooters are not always covered by other insurers.
 Rest assured though, they are covered under one of our Mobility Scooter insurance policies.
 Examples include the Drive Medical Sport Rider 3-wheeler or the Shoprider 889DXD Double seater.